codemagic-ci-cd/codemagic-docs/content/custom-menu-position/ios-provisioning.md

 ## Requirements

-* You have to be a team owner to manage iOS test devices.
+* You have to be a team admin to manage iOS test devices.
 * The **Apple Developer Portal integration** must be connected in **Team integrations** to be able to register new devices.
 This requires creating an App Store Connect API key with **Developer** permissions, see how to create one [here](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api).

 ## Creating a tester group